Building for macOS

 3 Building Ocean

-The easiest way to build all Ocean libraries and apps is by using the provided build scripts.
-In a terminal, run:
+Ocean uses CMake presets for build configuration.
+The easiest way to build all Ocean libraries and apps is by using the provided build script, build/cmake/build_ocean.sh.
+By default, it will look for third-party libraries in bin/cmake/3rdparty (the default output from the previous step).

 4 Building the Ocean macOS demo/test apps